 Marinating Tofu

-• Soy Sauce-Based Marinade: Utilize soy sauce, olive oil, minced garlic, and ginger for a classic taste.
+- Soy Sauce-Based Marinade: Mix soy sauce, olive oil, minced garlic, and ginger for a classic, salty taste.

-• Spicy Chili-Garlic Marinade: Combine chili paste, garlic, soy sauce, and a touch of lime juice for a kick.
+- Spicy Chili-Garlic Marinade: Combine chili paste, garlic, soy sauce, and a squeeze of lime juice if you like heat.

-• Lemon-Herb Marinade: Use lemon juice, fresh herbs, olive oil, and salt for a refreshing flavor.
+- Lemon-Herb Marinade: Use lemon juice, fresh herbs, olive oil, and a pinch of salt for a fresh, zippy flavor.

 Grilling Techniques for Tofu